Photo: Media library www.Mittelplate.de. Oil platform Mittelplate.

-There is no natural gas exploitation in the Schleswig-Holstein Wadden Sea, but Mittelplate 1, Germany’s largest oil field, is situated within the core zone of the National Park of Schleswig-Holstein (Figure 3).
-The field was discovered in the Dogger sandstone in 1981 with confirmed reserves of 75 million tons were confirmed.
+There is no natural gas exploitation in the Schleswig Holstein Wadden Sea, but Mittelplate A, Germany’s largest oil field, is situated within the southern part of the Schleswig Holstein National Park (Figure 7).
+The field was discovered in the Dogger sandstone in 1981, where reserves of 75 million tons were confirmed.
 Later the size of the deposit was adjusted upward to over 100 million tons.
-The oil is located in pores of the sandstone layers at depths of between 2,000 to 3,000m.
+The oil is located in pores of the sandstone layers at a depth of between 2,000 to 3,000 m.
 The Mittelplate facilities went into production in 1987 from an artificial drilling and production island, which was built 7 km off the coast.
 The 70 x 95-metre island was designed as a liquid-retarding steel-and-concrete basin on the sand flats, protected by 11m-high sheet piling.
-The reservoir is exploited by 18 wells - some horizontal or deviated - of up to 3,000m depth, tapping the oil-bearing sandstone layers.
-The development is run by a consortium, consisting of Deutsche Erdöl AG (sold by RWE to the Russian investment fund LetterOne in 2015) as the operating company and Wintershall Holding GmbH.
+The reservoir is exploited by 20 wells - some horizontal or deviated - of up to 3,000 m depth, tapping the oil-bearing sandstone layers.
+According to the National Park Act, the exploration and exploitation of oil is strictly limited to Mittelplate A and prohibited elsewhere.

-In 2000 a land-based facility at Dieksand was established.
-From here, 2,000 m to 3,000 m-long extended-reach production wells tap into the eastern part of the deposit.
+In 2000, a land-based facility at Dieksand was established.
+From here, 2,000 m to 3,000 m-long extended-reach production wells tapped into the eastern part of the deposit.
 This integrated offshore and onshore development has contributed to the more rapid exploitation of the oil field.
-One 7.5 km stainless steel pipeline was laid from Friedrichskoog-Spitze through the mudflats off the coast and the Marner Plate to Mittelplate Island.
+One 7.5 km stainless steel pipeline was laid from Friedrichskoog-Spitze through the mudflats off the coast and on through the Marner Plate to Mittelplate Island.
 Since 2005, oil is therefore no longer transferred by ship, but has been pumped through the pipeline from Mittelplate to the processing facilities of the Dieksand Land Station, which increased the overall safety of the oil transport.
 The combustion of accompanying gas, which was used to produce energy, had been ceased in 2020.
 The platform is now fully supplied with onshore power.

-So far 30 million tons of oil have been produced from the Mittelplate oil field, a further 20 to 25 million tons are estimated as being technically and economically recoverable.
-While the production rate at the beginning of the extraction was around 200,000 tons of oil per year, production increased and peaked in 2003 with two million tons.
-After this, production rates began to decline due to the natural depletion of the reservoir and ranged between 1.3 and 1.5 million tons in the past years (Figure 4).
-Over 2,700 t of oil are now transported ashore every day.
-So far the overall high safety and environmental standards have paid off and no negative side effects to the surrounding areas have been reported.
+So far, 37 million tons of oil have been produced from the Mittelplate oil field, a further 15 to 20 million tons are estimated as being technically and economically recoverable (wintershalldea.de).
+While the production rate at the beginning of extraction was around 200,000 tons of oil per year, production increased and peaked in 2003 with 2 million tonnes.
+After this, production rates began to decline due to the natural depletion of the reservoir and ranged between 1 and 1.5 million tonnes in the past years (Figure 8).
+Over 2,300 t of oil are now transported ashore daily.

 According to the Statutory Order on the Nature Reserve Wadden Sea, exploitation of gas and oil in the Danish part of the Conservation Area is prohibited.